 Golestan Palace (2013)

 Golestan Palace is the masterpiece of Qajar era and one of the oldest buildings in Tehran.
-The palace is the successful source of traditional Persian arts influenced by the western architecture of the 18th century.
+The palace is the successful source of traditional Persian arts and the western architecture of the 18th century has influenced it.
 It consists of various sections including Ivan-e Takht-e Marmar, Main Talar, Shams-ol-Emareh Building, Hoz khane Museum, Negar-khane Museum, Khalvat-e Karim Khani, and Diamond Talar.

 Gonbad-e Qābus (2012)